nipun24/portfolio/src/content/blog/Modify-static-site-content-easily-from-your-browser/index.md

 ### Editing a post

-Open the post we just and edit it.
+Open the post we just created and edit it.
 When you are done click on **Publish.** DecapCMS will push a commit with the changes to your Github repository and vercel will start the build.
 Wait for the build to finish and see the changes.

 ![](8.png)